 Build it down in the Shepherd’s Shaw,

 Master James ran down to Lord Callaly to make his report.
-He knew exactly where to find Shepherd’s Shaw, and sick of the endless disruption, decided to build the new Callaly Castle there instead.
+He knew exactly where to find Shepherd’s Shaw.
+Sick of the endless disruption, he decided to build the new Callaly Castle there instead.